-Information systems are deeply ingrained in everything from higher education and enterprise management to individual consumer activities and a range of areas in between.
-These systems enable digital communication, access to key platforms and applications, and more, making the management of these technologies crucial.
+Information systems are integrated sets of components that are deeply ingrained in just about every industry — from higher education and enterprise management to individual consumer activities and a range of technological corporations.
+Information systems enable digital communication and access to key platforms and applications, making the management of these resources crucial.

-Maintaining and overseeing technological aspects themselves aren’t the only skills today’s graduates should have in their careers — even those studying to specialize in information systems should consider management skills as they pertain to information technology leadership, project oversight and more.
+Maintaining and overseeing the technological aspects themselves aren’t the only skills today’s graduates should have in their careers — even those studying to specialize in information systems should consider management skills as they pertain to information technology leadership and project oversight.

-The University of Alabama at Birmingham’s Collat School of Business Online Bachelor of Science in Information Systems program prepares students to work in an array of different employment roles following graduation.
-This includes positions like computer systems administrator and information systems manager, two roles, in particular that require communication, leadership and organizational skills to spur success.
+The University of Alabama at Birmingham’s Collat School of Business’ online Bachelor of Science in Information Systems program prepares students to work in an array of IT-related roles following graduation.
+This includes positions like computer systems administrator and information systems manager, two specializations that require communication, leadership, and organizational skills to spur success.

-As noted, not only should information systems professionals have a deep understanding of technological management – including overseeing advanced networks, communications platforms, key applications, and more – but also many of the job duties tied to information systems roles require decision-making, planning, coordination and other management skills.
+Information systems professionals should have a deep understanding of technological management, such as overseeing advanced networks, communications platforms, and key applications.
+They should also have a grasp on many of the soft skills tied to information systems roles, such as decision-making, problem-solving, planning, coordination, and other management strategies.

 A number of different competencies can be included within management skills.
-When it comes to the area of information systems, Business News Daily noted that some of the most important and top-demanded skills include:
+When it comes to the area of information systems, some of the most important and high-demand skills, according to Business News Daily, include:

-- Goal targeting, and planning and directing the necessary steps to achieve key objectives.
+- Goal targeting, planning, and directing the necessary steps to achieve key objectives.

-- Communication and negotiation, including over digital channels and in-person.
+- Communication and negotiation, via digital channels as well as in person.

 - Controlling and supervising expenditures and financials.